 I’m calling the one and only local beekeeper right now to ask about it.

-UPDATE (Sept.
-16/10 – 9:00pm): See the next post for all the answers: Foundationless Frames Can Mean Lots of Drones.
-Further comments can be left on that post.
+September 16th, 2010: See the next post for all the answers: Foundationless Frames Can Mean Lots of Drones.